 The APA Ethics Code and Record Keeping Guidelines support the patient’s right to access his or her records.
 Marketplace trends are expanding patient access to information in health records.
 Combined with the trend toward greater patient engagement in their health care, psychologists ought to familiarize themselves with HIPAA and relevant state laws.
 Practitioners need to understand what rights their patients have to access their own records, while also ensuring that they release the records in accordance with applicable law and the Ethics Code.

-Please note: Legal issues are complex and highly fact specific and require legal expertise that cannot be provided by any single article.
-In addition, laws change over time and vary by jurisdiction.
-The information in this article does not constitute legal advice and should not be used as a substitute for obtaining personal legal advice and consultation prior to making decisions regarding individual circumstances.
+Note: The information in this article does not constitute legal advice and should not be used as a substitute for obtaining appropriate professional consultation prior to making decisions regarding individual circumstances.